Black-hole spectroscopy from a giant quantum vortex: Methods

-The points that satisfy Eq.~\eqref{eq:hami} are the saddle points of the dispersion function, generalising the notion of the potential's maximum (which scatters frequencies around the light ring \cite{Berti:2004ju}) to the dispersive regime.
-In fact, for a fixed frequency $\omega$ and azimuthal number $m$, the first condition in Eq.~\eqref{eq:hami} returns $p=0$, while the second gives the radius of the circular orbit, $r_\mathrm{sp}$.
+The points that satisfy Eq.~\eqref{eq:hami} are the saddle points of the dispersion function \cite{Berti:2004ju}, generalising the notion of the potential's maximum to the dispersive regime.
+In fact, for a fixed frequency $\omega$ and azimuthal number $m$, the first condition in Eq.~\eqref{eq:hami} returns $p=0$, while the second gives the radius of the circular orbit, denoted $r_\mathrm{sp}$.
 It follows that saddle points lying on the positive branch of the dispersion relation $\omega_D^+(r,p)$, i.e.~obeying Eq.~\eqref{eq:hzero}, satisfy

 which correspond to the local maxima highlighted in Fig.~\ref{fig:intro}d by open circles.